lambdaclass/cairo-vm_in_go/README.md

 }
 ```
 AccessibleScopes is a list of paths that a hint has access to, for example, if we were to write a hint in a function `foo` of a cairo program called `program`, that hint's accessible scopes will look something along the likes of `["program", "program.foo"]`.
 This list is taken directly from the `HintParams`' `AccessibleScopes` field in the compiled json.

 We can use this accessible scopes to determine the correct path for a cairo constant when implementing a hint.
-To do so, we will be searching for a constant in the map of constants provided by the vm, using the name of the constant in the hint, and the possible paths in the accessible scopes, going from innermost (in the example, "program.foo"), to outermost (in the example, "program").
+To do so, we will be searching for a constant in the map of constants provided by the vm, using the name of the constant in the hint and the possible paths in the accessible scopes, going from innermost (in the example, "program.foo"), to outermost (in the example, "program").
 We will be adding this behaviour to the `IdsManager`, by adding a function that will return the value of a constant given its name (without its full path) and the map of constants, following these steps:

 1. Iterate over the list of accessible scopes in reverse order
-2. For each path in accessible scopes, append the name of the constant
+2. For each path in accessible scopes, append the name of the constant to get the full-path constant's name
 3. Using the full-path constant names, try to fetch from the constants map
 4. Once a match is found, return the value from the constant map